- "Could not sign in. Please check your network connection and try again"

 - Make sure that special characters are correct.
 For example, no commas (,) where there should be a period (.).

 You might experience issues if your email address is associated with more than one Apple ID.
-If you have multiple Apple IDs, log in to My Apple ID with each Apple ID and confirm that each email address you wish to use for Messages or FaceTime is associated with only a single Apple ID.
+If you have multiple Apple IDs, sign in to your Apple ID account page with each Apple ID and confirm that each email address you wish to use for iMessage or FaceTime is associated with only a single Apple ID.

 Set up an app-specific password

-- Click Generate an App-Specific Password and follow the steps on your screen.
+- Click Generate Password and follow the steps on your screen.

 After you generate your app-specific password, type it into the Apple ID password field in iMessage, FaceTime, or Game Center settings.

 Check your settings

 Make sure the date, time, and time zone are set correctly in Apple menu > System Preferences > Date & Time.
 You can also select "Set date and time automatically" to keep this information accurate.

 If third-party firewall or port filtering software is installed, it needs to be configured to allow connections to apple.com, verisign.com and verisign.net.
 See the list of ports required to use Messages and FaceTime and get help using FaceTime and iMessage behind a firewall.

 If your /private/etc/hosts file has been modified, make sure that it isn't interfering with communications to apple.com, verisign.com, or verisign.net servers.
 Some third-party software installers might modify the /private/etc/hosts file without alerting you.